Perceptible Changes: impending website update

 I wanted to show people that the world changes quickly, and in the case of ecosystem restoration, can even change for the better...in real time.

-With this in mind, I originally aspired to make the old perceptiblechanges.blogspot.com a hub for information on local events (to me), and to profile the science, conservation, and restoration organizations, that I found fascinating.
+With this in mind, I originally aspired to make the old perceptiblechanges.blogspot.com a hub for information on environmental events, and to profile the science, conservation, and restoration organizations, that I found fascinating.

-Somehow, in the process of my Ph.D where I tried to understand how floodplain ecosystems differ from one another, I actually moved away from narrating perceptible changes in ecosystems in a way that people could relate to.
-This blog, like those of many scientists before me, became more of a journal, scratching down ideas opportunistically.
+Somehow, in the process of my Ph.D where I tried to understand how and why floodplain ecosystems differ from one another, I actually moved away from narrating perceptible changes in ecosystems in a way that people could relate to.
+This blog, like those of many scientists before me, became more of a journal, opportunistically scratching down ideas.
 I got busy.
 And I wrote less well and, well, just plain less.

 Somewhere along the way, this website became natehough-snee.org, a hybrid professional landing place and personal blog.
-Some of this structure is working, and some of it isn't.
+Some of this structure works, and much of it doesn't.
 So I've made and will continue to make some new perceptible changes to the website.

 - I've taken down old, dated event content.
 I'll review what's in the annals and may repost some of this content in the future.
-There's also a chance I decouple the blog from the domain entirely and archive everything at the old blog domain.
+There's also a chance I decouple the blog from the domain entirely and archive everything at the old blog.